MatthijsFontys/IsFormValid/README.md

 ## Roadmap
+- Options for adding and removing classes on valid / invalid
-- Default options for showing css
+- Default options for showing errors
-- Easy bundled access
+- CI - with a bundle for every build
 - More documentation, testing and examples
 - Keep an up to date version working for Vue
 - Add support for on input for real time validation
 - Add support for limiting requests to the backend
 - Easy way of showing errors in the DOM
 - Allow access to the on progress event for loadingbar support
+- Support for passing an option object in the constructor, to set options such as a querySelector prefix

 ## Examples